TEACH Grant & Title I Loan Forgiveness

 What is the difference between a scholarship, grant and a loan?

 A scholarship is awarded based on various criteria, and usually reflects the values and purposes of the donor or founder.
 A scholarship does not have to be repaid.
 Many times scholarships are based upon merit or academic performance and will vary depending upon the criteria set forth by your specific school of attendance.

 A grant is also awarded based on various criteria and does not have to be repaid.
 Qualification is based on area of study and financial status.
 Specific federal grants will be discussed below.

 A loan is dispersed to students who require additional financial assistance other than scholarships and grants, and does have to be repaid.
 However, keep in mind that loans may be forgiven if criteria are met as outlined below.

 What is a Pell Grant & how do I obtain a Pell Grant?

 A Federal Pell Grant is awarded to undergraduate students who have not completed a bachelor's or similar professional degree.

-The first step towards obtaining a grant is to fill out a FAFSA and meet the minimum qualifications as prescribed by the grant.
-Grant amounts are dependent on four things: First, the student's expected family contribution (EFC); second, the cost of attendance (as determined by the institution); third, the student's enrollment status (full time or part time); and fourth, whether the student attends for a full academic year or less.
+The first step toward obtaining the grant is to fill out a FAFSA and meet the minimum qualifications as prescribed by the grant.
+Grant amounts are dependent on four things: first, the student's expected family contribution (EFC); second, the cost of attendance (as determined by the institution); third, the student's enrollment status (full time or part time); and fourth, whether the student attends for a full academic year or less.